 In Part 1 of this essay I included the excerpt below from the LDS Church’s Teacher Manual for seminary (i.e., high school aged) students.
 This excerpt is taken from the Book of Mormon lesson wherein the content of Jacob 2 and 3 is addressed.
-Readers may wonder why I didn’t include material from the lesson covering Jacob 2 and 3, Censorship, and Mormonism’s Avoidance of Stubborn Book of Mormon Teacher Manual for Institute (i.e., college aged) students.
+Readers may wonder why I didn’t include material from the lesson covering Jacob 2 and 3 in the Church’s Book of Mormon Teacher Manual for Institute (i.e., college aged) students.
 (I truly do hope readers wondered that.
 It would mean the reader is intellectually engaged in the discussion of this topic, for one thing, and that question naturally inheres in a discussion about how the LDS Church teaches difficult subjects.
 But in this case, the question also leads to a very interesting answer.)
 Continue reading →

 In a previous essay, I laid out the evidence demonstrating why Shem and the ancient high priest Melchizedek couldn’t have been the same person, contrary to popular Mormon belief.
 See Why Melchizedek wasn’t Shem, and Why it Does and Doesn’t Matter, elsewhere on this website.
 By reading further information on this subject, which was brought to my attention by a reader of this website, I have found what I consider to be another forbiddingly strong argument that further solidifies the case against Shem and Melchizedek sharing the same identity.
 At the end of this essay, I’ll explain why I think this new piece of evidence has important ramifications for our study and understanding of not only the Bible, but all other books that Mormons accept as scriptural.